tayebel/sim_report/README.md

 ## Features

+- Effortlessly create and manage SQL tables within your MS SQL Server database, providing a structured foundation for your reports.
 - Generates reservoir simulation Excel reports with customizable templates.
 - Extracts relevant data from Resinsight, including well information, fluid characteristics, production and injection rates, hydrocarbons originally in place, and pressure.